CA4022/Lab6-ML_RecSys/README.md

     - python code in spam-ham.py
     - note that we omit reading the data from the file (which is not very relevant here).
 Instead, we provide the data directly using strings in the program
     - look into the different steps: prepare training documents, configure pipeline, fit the model with training documents (estimator), prepare test documents, make prediction on test documents (transformer)
-    - start spark master and slage and use spark-submit to run spam-ham.py
+    - start spark master and slave and use spark-submit to run spam-ham.py

 ## Python